 TGbe editor: Please modify this subclause as shown below:

-[CID 2133, 1167]A non-AP MLD may perform basic operations (such as receiving a traffic indication, time synchronization, receiving BSS parameter updates) by monitoring Beacon frames on one or more links.
-Not every STA operating in PS mode in a non-AP MLD is required to receive the Beacon frames periodically.
-This is in addition to mechanisms such as individual TWT agreement, WNM sleep mode and non-TIM mode.[CID 2601] With these mechanisms, a non-AP MLD can receive basic information about the AP MLD and one or more APs of the AP MLD on a single link while the other STA(s) of the non-AP MLD are in doze state.
+[CID 2133, 1167]A non-AP MLD shall be able to perform essential BSS operations (such as receiving a traffic indication, time synchronization, receiving BSS parameter updates) by monitoring Beacon frames on a single enabled link.
+This is in addition to mechanisms such as individual TWT agreement and WNM sleep mode.[CID 2601] With these mechanisms, a non-AP MLD can receive basic information about the AP MLD and one or more APs of the AP MLD on a single link while the other STA(s) of the non-AP MLD are in doze state.

-[CID 1695, 3031, 1168, 1479, 2252, 3032]NOTE 1—A single AID is assigned to a non-AP MLD during multi-link setup (see 35.3.5 (Multi-link (re)setup)).
-Therefore, the traffic indication for the non-AP MLD is consistent across Beacon frames transmitted by different APs of the same AP MLD.
+[CID 1695, 3031, 1168, 1479, 2252, 3032]An AP MLD shall assign a single AID to a non-AP MLD during multi-link setup (see 35.3.10.4) and the traffic indication for the non-AP MLD shall be identical across the Beacon frames transmitted by different APs of the same AP MLD.

-[CID 1695, 3031]NOTE 2—Each AP of an AP MLD provides a critical updates indication when there is an update to the BSS parameters for another AP of the AP MLD (see 35.3.8 (BSS parameter critical update procedure)).
+[CID 1695, 3031]NOTE —Each AP of an AP MLD provides a critical updates indication when there is an update to the BSS parameters for another AP of the AP MLD (see 35.3.8 (BSS parameter critical update procedure)).